zammad/zammad-org/src/en/reference/rest-api/articles.md

   twitter.

 `facebook feed post` & `facebook feed comment`
-: These articles types are used by Zammad's facebook channel.
-Technically you can use these to automatically respond to existing requests via facebook.
+: These articles types are used by Zammad's Facebook channel.
+Technically you can use these to automatically respond to existing requests via Facebook.

 `telegram personal-message`
 : Used by Zammad's Telegram channel.
 Technically you can use these to